 Herbed cucumber tea sandwiches with cream cheese

-Tiny cucumber tea stuffed with , red bell pepper, and herb-infused cream cheese.
+Tiny cucumber tea sandwiches stuffed with avocado, red bell pepper, and herb-infused cashew cream cheese.
 These miniature sandwiches are an ideal accent for afternoon tea.

 Makes 16 sandwiches